-A soft, medium, and firm version of the MemoryLux is available, which provides the flexibility for almost any sleeper, regardless of weight or sleeping position, to find a model that lines up with their preferences.
+Soft, medium, and firm versions of the GravityLux are available, providing the flexibility for almost any sleeper, regardless of weight or sleeping position, to find a model that lines up with their preferences.
 The Firm is the preferred choice for back and stomach sleepers.

-Made with ta plush Euro top, the DreamCloud cradles the body, cushioning the hips and promoting healthy spinal alignment.
+Made with a plush, quilted cashmere top, the DreamCloud cradles the body, cushioning the hips and promoting healthy spinal alignment.

-The DreamCloud is a hybrid mattress that was first unveiled in 2018.
-It is built onto a 15-inch profile, making it much thicker than average, and offers a medium firm feel that is ideal for those who weigh over 130 pounds.
+The DreamCloud is a memory foam hybrid mattress with a layer of polyfoam quilted into its cashere poly-blend cover.
+It is built onto a 14-inch profile, making it much thicker than average, and offers a medium firm (6) feel that is ideal for those who weigh over 130 pounds.
 Pressure relief is another key strength of the DreamCloud.
-The comfort system features several types of foam, including gel-infused memory foam; these materials hug and cushion the body without sagging beneath the sleeper’s heavier areas, such as the shoulders and hips.
+The comfort system features several types of foam, including gel-infused memory foam.
+These materials hug and cushion the body without sagging beneath the sleeper’s heavier areas, such as the shoulders and hips.

-The DreamCloud also offers excellent edge support, due in part to a high-density foam encasement around the pocketed coils to reinforce the sleep surface and prevent sinkage from occurring where people normally sit.
+The DreamCloud also offers excellent edge support, due in part to a high-density foam encasement around the individually-wrapped coils to reinforce the sleep surface and prevent sinkage from occurring where people normally sit.
 The mattress sleeps fairly cool, as well, thanks to strong air circulation through the coils.
-And unlike most other hybrids – particularly those with latex – the DreamCloud is relatively light (94 pounds in a queen size) and easy to lift and move.
+And unlike most other hybrids – particularly those with latex – the DreamCloud is relatively light and easy to lift and move.

-The DreamCloud is fairly expensive, but its price-point still falls short compared to the average hybrid model.
+The DreamCloud’s price-point falls beneath the average hybrid model.
 Free shipping is offered to all customers in the contiguous U.S., and White Glove delivery is available for an additional charge.
 The mattress is backed by a 365-night sleep trial, one of the longest mattress trials offered anywhere, as well as a lifetime warranty.

 Layers of zoned and gel-infused polyfoam offer a balance of pressure relief and support that can help those with hip pain.